 Choosing your VPNArea plan is unusually easy, as the company crams everything onto a single page: a comparison table for the various plans, the form for creating a user account, a choice of payment details (card, PayPal, Bitcoin, more), even a FAQ to clarify some important product issues.

 The signup process largely worked as expected.
-After we'd paid, the website redirected us to its web dashboard.
-Download links pointed us to apps for Windows, Mac, iOS, Android and Linux, and there were manual setup guides for those platforms, routers, Kodi, Amazon FireTV, and instructions on setting up other clients (OpenVPN, Viscosity.)
+After we'd paid, the website redirected us to its excellent web dashboard.
+Download links pointed us to apps for Windows, Mac, iOS, Android and Linux, and there were manual setup guides for routers, Kodi, Amazon FireTV and more, and instructions on setting up other clients (OpenVPN, Viscosity.)

 Unusually, the dashboard also recommended the servers to use for Netflix USA, Amazon, Hulu and BBC iPlayer, as well as advising you which settings give you the best chance of getting online from China.
 It's good to see a VPN which aims to keep its customers informed, rather than leaving everyone to guess which servers to choose for any particular task.